-A HAWL farmers reported a pleasing outcome using Ledum Palulstre on one of her goats recently.
+A HAWL farmer reported a pleasing outcome using Ledum Palulstre on one of her goats recently:

 “Yesterday we noticed during milking that one of our best milkers had been injured in the udder with a horn.
 Milk was dripping out of the hole and she was a little in shock.